By: Robert Lovi By: Robert Lovi | November 2, 2022 | Food & Drink

 1200 Brickell Ave / Website

 Major Food Group's French-inspired steakhouse opened in Miami's financial district earlier this year, features an extravagant Seafood Tower.
 Dirty French Steakhouse's Seafood Towers feature an array of the finest shellfish, including shrimp cocktail, clams, and oysters for the small tower and shrimp cocktail, clams, oysters, scallops, and vadouvan lobster for the large tower.
-The legendary Seafood Towers are available during Dirty French Steakhouse's new lunch hours Tuesday through Friday, 11:30 a.,m. to 2:30 p.m., and dinner service Tuesday through Saturday, 6:00 p.m. to 11:00 p.m.
+The legendary Seafood Towers are available during Dirty French Steakhouse's dinner service Tuesday through Saturday, 6:00 p.m. to 11:00 p.m.

 1 Washington Ave / Website